 Libya floods: 5,300 dead amid calls for humanitarian support

-More than 5,300 people are believed to have died after floods in the Libyan city of Derna, a local minister said.
+More than 5,300 people are believed to have died after floods in the Libyan city of Derna, an official has said.

-"The sea is constantly dumping dozens of bodies," said Hisham Chkiouat, from Libya's eastern administration.
+"The sea is constantly dumping dozens of bodies," Hisham Chkiouat, a minister in Libya's eastern administration said.

-There have been calls for more humanitarian support as victims lie wrapped in body bags and others have been buried in mass graves.
+There have been desperate calls for more humanitarian support as victims lie wrapped in body bags and others have been buried in mass graves.

 A tsunami-like river of floodwater swept through Derna on Sunday after a dam burst during Storm Daniel.

-Rescue teams are digging through the rubble of collapsed buildings in the hope of finding survivors.
+Rescue teams are digging through the rubble of collapsed buildings in the hope of finding survivors - but hope is waning and the death toll is still expected to rise further.

+Officials say at least 10,000 people are missing, while 30,000 people are estimated to have been displaced, the United Nations' International Organization for Migration (IOM) in Libya said on Wednesday.

-Libyan doctor Najib Tarhoni, who has been working in a hospital near Derna, said more support is needed.
+Libyan doctor Najib Tarhoni, who has been working in a hospital near Derna, said more help is needed.

 "I have friends in the hospital here who have lost most of their families ... they've lost everyone," he told BBC Radio 4's World at One.

 "We just need people who understand the situation - logistic help, dogs that can actually smell people and get them from under the ground.
-We just need the help humanitarian help, people who actually know what they are doing."
+We just need the humanitarian help, people who actually know what they are doing."

-The head of the Libyan doctors' union Mohammed al-Ghoush told Turkish media there was an urgent need for specialised forensic and rescue teams and others specialised in recovering bodies.
+There is also an urgent need for specialised forensic and rescue teams and others who specialise in recovering bodies, the head of the Libyan doctors' union Mohammed al-Ghoush told Turkish media.

 Médecins Sans Frontières (MSF) said an emergency team will arrive in Derna on Thursday "to assess medical needs and donate emergency medical kits to care for the wounded and body bags to the Libyan Red Crescent".